Best Pond Heater and De-icer for Koi and Goldfish 2023 (Updated)

 Best In-line/Immersed Pond Heater (UK)

-A great range of electric in-line pond heaters from Sibo, providing heating options for ponds between 4,500 litres and 14,000 litres, with both 2kW and 3kW options.
+A powerful electric in-line pond heater from Blue Lagoon, providing effective heating for ponds between 4,500 litres and 10,000 litres, depending on depth and climate.
 These heaters work similarly to regular pool heaters, using a single-phase heating chamber to increase the temperature of water that passes through it, and then returning the warmer water back to the main system.

 Blue Lagoon’s heaters are all designed to be placed in-line with your pump equipment, which means they’ll need to be plumbed into your pipework manually after your external or submersible pump.
 The heater can be installed in a separate circuit for easier maintenance, or directly in-line with your pond filter which would be where the heated water would exit the system.

 Included is a multi-threaded adaptor on both the inlet and outlet heads, providing connection options for common 1-1.5″ ID tubing and hosing.
 The heater is contained in a weather resistant steel casing, and although it is IP55 Rated weatherproof (which is great!), we would still recommend a sturdy water-tight cover to prevent gradual wear and tear with outdoor usage.

 Overall, a powerful and reliable range of in-line electric heating solutions for both small and large koi ponds.
 They may be a little expensive to run compared to a regular de-icer, but if you want full water heating for your fish, these are some of the easiest and most efficiency in-line heaters around.